HartzFrequency/OMR-Evalution/README.md

 direction to use
 //1: The code are given in cpp file you can either download it or copy it from here
-//2: Two same txt files are given before and after the code run
+//2: The code contain txt file and a basic printing format of data
 //3: The file will be generated with the name "Data.txt" for changing it you have to change it code